CribberSix/QuickTimer/README.md

 The optional parameter `description` is used describe the step and is shown in the `fancy_print` functions.

+Use this function with a description of what happened right before it.

 ####  Function `T.fancy_print(empty=True)`:

 The optional parameter `empty` is used to empty the existing list of timestamps taken.